 Although many of the more classic flavors have a spotlight on this list, Liberty’s crowd favorite is the jalapeño everything bagel, for those who like to start their morning off with a little kick.
 The whole restaurant has a charged atmosphere, and while your order may not be the exact same every time, it is always mouthwatering.

-Liberty Bagels is always the starting point on our Manhattan Bagel Tour.
+Liberty Bagels is always the starting point on our Classic Bagel Tour.
 Book a spot on the tour to skip the line and try several of Liberty’s amazing bagels.

 Locations: Park Slope, Crown Heights, Sunset Park, Chelsea, West Village